gmBlahaj/Worldbox-Rewind/README.md

 ## ✨ Features

-* Pick a platform: Windows, Linux, or Mac.
+* Pick a platform: Windows, Linux, or Mac
-* Enter any manifest ID to download a specific version.
+* Enter any manifest ID to download a specific version
-* Step-by-step manifest guide included.
+* Step-by-step manifest guide included
-* Shows download progress.
-* Saves downloaded versions in organized folders.
+* Version Manager

 </br>